Free trial.

 Attributes receive source powers and do the conversion to DMX values.
 The attribute list shows all attributes of your patched fixtures.
 Each attribute type has its own color code.

 Select attributes on the grid to do some configuration (right image).
-You can specify the minimum and maximum range used to scaled power percentage.
+You can specify the minimum and maximum range used to scale power percentage.
 This allows you to restrain DMX output to match the physical constrains of your setup.
-For example, you can restrain the pan and tilt attributes in order to only wash a specific part of a wall.
+For example: You can restrain the pan and tilt attributes in order to only wash a specific part of a wall.

 HSL stands for hue, saturation and lightness, also called HSV (V for value).
 HSL offers a really intuitive color mixing model and is the primary model used in Lightjams to represent colors in RGB and CMY.